cirocosta/cartorio/docs/serving-tarballs-as-images.md

 ```

-Here you can find an answer to "what's the minimum I should implement to serve images to container engines?"
+Here you can find an answer to "what's the minimum I should implement to serve images to container engines?", or, how does that `REGISTRY API` piece looks like in practice.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->